 "Instead of attempting to centralise consumers' data, we need to leave it at source, and focus on providing consumers centralised access and management tools of that data.
 So, we've developed the 'Digital Key Box' principle.
 This provides consumers with a simple and effective means to manage consent, whilst also creating significant commercial opportunities for businesses.

 "We cannot continue as we have done in the past.
 We already see significant global problems around privacy and who benefits from consumers' data.
 These problems will only exacerbate as the amount of data increases exponentially.
 We need to think in new ways, to think how to create business value for ourselves and others by working together, and to think responsibly about how the future might look if we fail to act now."

 Why is INNOPAY different from our competitors?

 Over our 15-year history, we have developed an approach which makes us uniquely well-positioned to serve our clients.
 And we have the knowledge, the people and the experience to deliver innovative and trusted strategies, solutions and services.

 Douwe expresses it this way, "We are a team with a mission.
-We live for the idea that there is still a whole collaborative dimension to digitisation that we want to continue discovering and sharing with our clients.
-Collaboration, and not centralisation, will be vital to ensure that digitisation scales and keeps on working in everybody's favour.
-The value for customers in the long-run is far better served by decentralisation of data."
+We live for the idea that there is still a whole collaborative dimension to digitization that we want to continue discovering and sharing with our clients.
+Collaboration, and not centralization, will be vital to ensure that digitization scales and keeps on working in everybody's favour.
+The value for customers in the long-run is far better served by decentralization of data."